advanced-joelloyd/GitTraining/README.md

 -----------------------
 `git reset`

-As well as unstaging changes, `git reset` can be used to completed delete commits from your local repo.
+As well as unstaging changes, `git reset --hard` can be used to completed delete commits from your local repo.

 * `git reset --hard HEAD~1` deletes the most recent commit
 * `git reset --hard HEAD~3` deletes the last three commits